-Guatemala, where every backpacker stops for a few weeks or so.. it is the best and cheapest place for learning Spanish, enjoying the beautiful volcano scenery, hiking, working etc.
+Guatemala, where every backpacker slows down and stops for a few weeks or so.. it is the best and cheapest place for learning Spanish, enjoying the beautiful volcano scenery, hiking, working etc.

 - Roaming the Jungle at 6am to see some central american wildlife and Mayan Temples